Sustainable healthcare: Greener NHS

 One example of a healthcare system making changes towards sustainability is the UK’s National Health Service (NHS).
 In 2020 it became the first healthcare service in the world to commit to a target of net zero.
 To achieve this target the ‘Greener NHS programme’ was created.
 In 2020 Greener NHS published a report ‘Delivering a Net Zero National Health Service’, which outlines how the NHS can achieve net zero.
 In this report the sources of carbon emissions across the NHS are summarised, this highlights various ‘hotspots’ where a high proportion of emissions can be targeted.
-Estates and facilities (including building energy) is highlighted as one hotspot, but there are also opportunities for change in supply chain, pharmaceuticals, medical devices and travel; all of which are directly influenced by the choices of clinicians, recognising that that a change in clinical practice will be required.
+Estates and facilities (including building energy) is highlighted as one hotspot, but there are also opportunities for change in supply chain, pharmaceuticals, medical devices and travel; all of which are directly influenced by the choices of clinicians, recognising that a change in clinical practice will be required.

 Healthcare without Harm

 Healthcare without Harm is a nongovernmental organization (NGO) that aims to reduce the environmental impact of healthcare around the world.
 It was established in the United States of America (USA) in 1996 after a team of health care professionals realised the bi-products of the medical waste incinerators were having a direct negative impact on the health of the local population.
 The organisation now works internationally to assist health care organisations in delivering healthcare, without negatively impacting human health or causing environmental damage.